catec/leica_scanstation/leica_scanstation_ros/README.md

 - For development purposes, please refer to Set Up and Documentation.

-- For using and testing the system, please refer to Usage in the correspondent OS and take a look at Utils for cmd.
+- For using and testing the system, please refer to Usage and take a look at Utils for cmd.

 # Dependencies #